 The average length of a twin pregnancy is 35 weeks as opposed to 39 weeks for singleton pregnancies.
 Less than half of twin pregnancies will last beyond 37 weeks.

 For this reason, twins are often smaller than singleton bubs.
 Interestingly, twins are usually of average size up until about 30 or so weeks.
 After then they start to slow down compared to single babies, as they are competing for more for nutrients.

-Twins are at a higher risk of being born prematurely for many reasons including a higher chance of spontaneous pre-term labour and complications that require the babies are born earlier.
+Twins are at a higher risk of being born prematurely for many reasons.
+These include a higher chance of spontaneous pre-term labour and complications that require the babies to be born earlier.
 Because twins are often born early or premature, they will be more likely to require special care meaning a longer hospital stay and extra monitoring.
 Your healthcare provider can discuss this further with you based on your unique situation.

 There will be many factors involved in your twin breastfeeding journey such as when the babies are born, if they require tube feeding at first, whether you’re able to express, whether only one bub is able to feed or both and your supply.
 Keep in mind that when it comes to breastfeeding, supply = demand, so don’t worry whether you’ll be able to produce enough milk for two babies.

 Breastfeeding twins may require additional patience, trial and error and support.
 Your health care provider can make local recommendations about lactation consultants in your local area if you need extra help.
-There is also a whole bonus Breastfeeding module in our Ultimate Prenatal Program which gives you the basics of breastfeeding so that you can feel prepared and re-watch whenever you need to.
+There is also a whole bonus Breastfeeding module in our Ultimate Online Birth Course which gives you the basics of breastfeeding so that you can feel prepared and re-watch whenever you need to.